lancerowen23/Geospatial_Python_Scripts/README.md

-# geospatial_python_scripts
+Grabbag of Geospatial Python Scripts

 This is a collection of various Python scripts for working with spatial data.
+They are mostly self-explanatory in name.
+While most rely on arcpy, others do not.